gillianconricode/progress-report/README.md

 #### What have you done for your project so far?

 We have outlined the layout of our code and come up with everything we want to include.
-We also separated tasks between the two of us to begin coming up with the code for our designayed parts.
+We also separated tasks between the two of us to begin coming up with the code for our designated parts.

 #### What have you not done for your project yet?